Last updated on March 31st, 2022

 We all rely on our boilers to keep us warm during colder months and for hot water throughout the year.
-With boiler replacement costs being quite high, it’s no surprise that our anxiety levels skyrocket when something goes wrong.
+With boiler replacement charges being quite high, it’s no surprise that our anxiety levels skyrocket when something goes wrong.
 Thankfully, it’s possible to fix many issues and paying boiler repair costs can eliminate the need for an expensive replacement.

 There’s a multitude of ways in which a boiler can break down, so it’s important to contact a professional Gas Safe engineer at the first sign of trouble.
 Having regular services can also flag up potential future issues and any necessary repairs before your boiler completely stops working.
 Old boilers especially can benefit from frequent services and pre-emptively fixing any possible problems can save you money and stress.

 It’s very common for boilers to break during cold weather, ironic since this is the time of year we most need them.
-But there are a variety of other issues that have nothing to do with the outside temperature and hiring a professional can mean a quick diagnosis and repair.
+But there are a variety of other issues that have nothing to do with the outside temperature and hiring a professional boiler engineer can mean a quick diagnosis and repair.

 |Type of repair||Cost + VAT |